 With the introduction of Editorial Collections, Apple is making the search results a bit more cluttered.
-More apps appear now above the fold and users can choose to scroll horizontally through the Editorial Cards instead of scrolling vertically through the organic search results.
-Today we don’t know much yet about how these Editorial Collections are curated, but we do expect some apps might see a decrease in conversion rate due to the increased competition in the search results.
+More apps now appear above the fold and users can choose to scroll horizontally through the Editorial Cards instead of scrolling vertically through the organic search results.
+Today, we don’t yet know much about how these Editorial Collections are curated, but we do expect some apps to see a decrease in conversion rate due to the increased competition in the search results.

 2. Improved app store search with spell check enhancements

 Many mobile marketers have wisely chosen to optimize their app for common misspellings of general terms or brand names.
-These misspellings often have very good volume and a much lower competition score making it easier to rank for these keywords.
+These misspellings often have very good search volumes and a much lower competition score, making it easier to rank for these keywords.
 With iOS 14, Apple is introducing auto-correct and will show the search results for the correct spelling.
-As a result we expect search volume for common misspellings to decrease drastically and advise mobile marketers to revise their keyword field to avoid a loss in visibility.
+As a result, we expect search volumes for common misspellings to decrease drastically and advise mobile marketers to revise their keyword fields to avoid a loss in visibility.

 iOS 13 vs iOS 14: Apple will now automatically apply auto-correct and show search results for the correct spelling.

-However, we’ve noticed that this does not necessarily apply to all languages or countries.
-In Belgium (phone settings are set to French) for example we’ve seen that Apple does not apply the same auto-correct suggestions yet.
+However, we have noticed that this does not necessarily apply to all languages or countries.
+In Belgium (phone settings are set to French), for example, we have seen that Apple does not yet apply the same auto-correct suggestions.

 3. Updates to the app details page

-The iPhone home screen gets a new look, the search results will look a bit different but also the app page gets a small makeover.
-With iOS 14, Apple makes performance stats such as the number of reviews and star rating stand out more in an information panel that will appear below the app icon.
-Users will be able to scroll horizontally through the information panel and see additional information such as the developer name, size and game controller support.
+The iPhone home screen gets a new look, the search results will look a bit different, and the app page also gets a small makeover.
+With iOS 14, Apple makes performance stats, such as the number of reviews and star rating, stand out more in an information panel that will appear below the app icon.
+Users will be able to scroll horizontally through the information panel and see additional information, such as the developer name, size, and game controller support.

-4. App Clips allow users to engage with you app without downloading the app
+4. App Clips allow users to engage with your app without downloading it

-App Clips are a small part of your app and provide users a taste of your app without having to search for it.
-App Clips instead can appear when users use NFC tags, scan a QR code or directly within the Safari app and imessage.
-Because App Clips are small and lightweight a user can open them without downloading the app first.
-This gives users the opportunity to carry out a task like ordering take-out, making a reservation or renting a scooter in seconds, right at the moment when it’s needed.
+App Clips are a small part of your app and provide users with a taste of your app without having to search for it.
+App Clips instead can appear when users use NFC tags, scan a QR code, or directly within the Safari app and iMessage.
+Because App Clips are small and lightweight, a user can open them without downloading the app first.
+This gives users the ability to carry out a task, like ordering takeout, making a reservation, or renting a scooter in seconds, right at the moment when it’s needed.

-For developers this provides the opportunity to quickly demonstrate the value of their app without the need for users to install the app and complete registration (through the integration of Apple Pay and Apple Sign-In).
+For developers, this provides the opportunity to quickly demonstrate the value of their app without needing users to install it and complete registration (through the integration of Apple Pay and Apple Sign-In).
 App developers can then present an option to download the app and seamlessly transfer any information the user might have provided to the full app.

-We can only guess what the impact of app clips might be on visibility and app downloads.
-But Apple will likely do everything they can to promote this neat new feature so we do expect to see increased promotion for those apps who incorporate this feature quickly.
+We can only guess what the impact of App Clips might be on visibility and app downloads.
+But Apple will likely do everything they can to promote this neat new feature, so we do expect to see increased promotion for those apps that incorporate this feature quickly.

 5. App developers need to ask users for consent to track their data

-These changes will affect app developers user acquisition and monetization strategies tremendously.
-If users opt out of tracking, advertisers can no longer reach users via retargeting, behavioural targeting, lookalike audience and more.
-Advertisers can likely expect an increase in CPI and need to rethink their re-engagement strategies.
-The lack of behavioural targeting will also impact publishers’ ability to monetize through ad networks.
-Facebook for example expects a drop of 50% in app publisher revenue across their Audience Network when ads are not personalized.
+These changes will affect app developers’ user acquisition and monetization strategies tremendously.
+If users opt-out of tracking, advertisers can no longer reach users via retargeting, behavioral targeting, lookalike audiences, and more.
+Advertisers can likely expect an increase in cost per install (CPI) and need to rethink their re-engagement strategies.
+The lack of behavioral targeting will also impact publishers’ ability to monetize through ad networks.
+For example, Facebook expects a drop of 50% in app publisher revenue across their Audience Network when ads are not personalized.

 What does this mean for ASO?

-- Now advertising will be less personalized and likely less effective, app developers might increasingly look at ASO to secure a steady stream of users.
-Make sure to keep a close eye on your competitors closely monitor their metadata updates to understand which keywords they are trying to optimize for
+- Now that advertising will be less personalized and likely less effective, app developers might increasingly look at ASO to secure a steady stream of users.
+Make sure to keep a close eye on your competitors – closely monitor their metadata updates to understand which keywords they are trying to optimize for.

 - All traffic eventually arrives on the app details page.
-To try to limit the increase in CPI, advertisers might invest more time and resources in optimizing their app details page and A/B test their metadata more often to continuously try to appeal to users and increase the conversion rate.
+To try to limit the increase in CPI, advertisers might invest more time and resources into optimizing their app details page and A/B testing their metadata more often.
+This can help advertisers’ appeal to users and increase their conversion rates.

-- If users opt out of data tracking, advertisers will no longer receive user-level and attribution data to measure campaign performance.
+- If users opt-out of data tracking, advertisers will no longer receive user-level and attribution data to measure campaign performance.
 Advertisers will have to rely more on App Store data and predictive modeling to understand where their users are coming from.
-Also ASO tools like AppTweak can provide more insights into organic user behaviour to complement App Store data.
+Also, ASO tools like AppTweak can provide more insights into organic user behavior to complement App Store data.

-While it was expected for the limited ad tracking to roll out in September, Apple has announced they are delaying this roll-out until 2021 to help advertisers and publishers better prepare for the changes.
+While it was expected that the limited ad tracking would roll out in September, Apple has announced they are delaying this roll-out until 2021 to help advertisers and publishers better prepare for the changes.